 - 2 sticks (226g) unsalted butter, slightly softened

-- 6 cups (690g) powdered sugar *see our note beneath the recipe
+- 6 cups (690g) powdered sugar, more if needed for the consistency you like *see our note beneath the recipe

 - 2 teaspoons ( 4g ) instant espresso powder or instant coffee granules dissolved in 2 teaspoons hot water